Last updated 9 January 2019

 Sometimes people are approached in public places or online with offers to undertake a course of study.
-The offer may include free goods, such as ipads, if the consumer signs a contract.
+The offer may include free incentives if the consumer signs a contract.
 The advertisement of the courses may misrepresent the qualifications that can be obtained, give the impression that they are free or subsidised, that the consumer has the ability to complete the study, that employment in a given field is guaranteed and that the particular qualification will be accepted by employers.

 The role of the ACCC is to investigate breaches and, if necessary, take legal action in the public interest.
 The ACCC does not give individuals legal advice or representation.
 However, the ACCC can act on behalf of a collection of consumers if it decides to take the matter on.

 If the student decides to take court action, this action must be commenced within six years from the date the college stopped providing the training course to the consumer or from the breach of the contract.
 Legal advice should be sought prior to taking action in court.